Math Teaching Courses

-Math 103 A is a 2-unit seminar course designed to expose students to current issues in secondary mathematics education.
+Math 103 is a 2-unit seminar course designed to expose students to current issues in secondary mathematics education.
 Students will observe a variety of instruction in a variety of middle and high school classrooms and complete readings of relevant mathematics education research.
 Students will discuss these observations and readings in seminar.
-Currently not offered.
+Not offered for 2016-17.
+Please check with math department for 2017-18 offerings.

 Each quarter of the Math 105 sequence is a 4-unit course designed to connect undergraduate mathematics coursework to the secondary mathematics curriculum, examine the secondary mathematics curriculum from a pedagogical perspective, and to develop students knowledge of pedagogical strategies for teaching secondary school mathematics.

-For more information and to download the application, please go to the UCLA Curtis Center for Mathematics and Teaching.
+For more information and to apply, please go to the UCLA Curtis Center for Mathematics and Teaching.
 Also see UCLA Graduate School of Education Undergraduate Programs.

 Math Subject Matter Preparation